A-French-PngHash/Twixer/Server/doc.md

 Gets the tweets that respond to the given tweet.

 Parameters in headers:
 - tweet-id
 - limit
 - offset
 - order-by: ["date", "popularity", "number_of_response"]

+Optional parameters in headers:
+- token (to get more data about the tweet)

 {"tweets" : []}